Main Content

 The right of employees and students to publish the results of research remains inviolate, subject only to the terms of a grant or SRA funding the work.
 However, any public disclosure of an invention, such as a presentation, publication, or grant proposal, prior to filing a patent application, limits patent rights and reduces an invention’s commercial value.
 Because of the great costs associated with bringing a product to market, companies are usually willing to develop technology only if it is protected by patents.

 It is important for the inventor to be aware of the potential harm of premature publication, which severely undermines the patentability of an invention.
 Therefore, employees and students are encouraged to disclose their inventions as soon as they are reduced to practice and prior to sending out manuscripts or grant applications.
-The inventor should consult the Associate Provost of Research whenever he or she has a question about patent rights.
+The inventor should consult the Vice Provost of Research whenever he or she has a question about patent rights.

 Disclosure to the University Required

 When an inventor conceives or reduces to practice an invention and judges that it may be valuable and serve the public good, that individual is required to promptly report the invention to the University.
-Inventions must be fully disclosed to the Associate Provost for Research in good faith using the Invention Disclosure Form on the IPRC Documents webpage.
+Inventions must be fully disclosed to the Vice Provost for Research in good faith using the Invention Disclosure Form on the IPRC Documents webpage.

 Disclosure Checklist